 After manually storing an instance, the stored instance remains unchanged and if the replication is still active, the workload can be recovered to that stored instance.

-Any replication can have both stored instances and point-in-time instances, depending on the number of allowed stored and point-in-time instances by the policy.
+Any replication can have both stored instances and rotated instances, depending on the number of allowed stored and rotated instances by the policy.